A lot of people despise Delhi.

 You’ll likely arrive in the city just before sunrise, as that’s when most international flights seem to land, so you might be put off by tackling the public transport system.
 Don’t be!

 I took the metro from Delhi Airport to our guesthouse in South Delhi and it couldn’t have been easier.
-In the early morning, it was clean, quiet, calm, and uncrowded.
+In the early morning, it’s clean, quiet, calm, and uncrowded.
 There’s even a women’s-only carriage on all of the trains for all of my solo women out there.

 For getting around the city, I recommend using a mix of Uber and rickshaws.
 Both are so easy to use and everywhere, so you’ll never have to wait long.
 I recommend always checking the price on Uber first, so that you have a maximum price for your journey with which to negotiate with the rickshaw drivers.
 It’s super-inexpensive!
 I paid just $7 for an hour-long Uber ride across Delhi.
 When it’s that affordable, there’s no reason not to use it.